Commissioner Austin Cullen is a British Columbia Supreme Court Justice, serving since 2001. He was appointed Associate Chief Justice in 2011.

 Mr. Isaac subsequently became litigation counsel in the Enforcement Division of the British Columbia Securities Commission, handling cases involving various forms of market misconduct, including securities fraud, market manipulation, and insider trading.

 Mr. Isaac has argued cases at all level of courts in British Columbia and has appeared before various administrative tribunals.

 Alison M. Latimer

 Alison M. Latimer has been named as Associate Commission Counsel for the Commission of Inquiry into Money Laundering in British Columbia.
 A trial and appellate lawyer whose practice includes constitutional, civil, administrative and criminal law, she was called to the Bar in both British Columbia and the Yukon.
-Ms. Latimer practises in Vancouver and is a partner at Arvay Finlay LLP.
+Ms. Latimer practises in Vancouver.

 Ms. Latimer has argued cases at all levels of court in British Columbia, Alberta, the Federal Court system, and the Supreme Court of Canada.
 She has also appeared before administrative tribunals and provides litigation and policy support to a number of administrative tribunals.

 Ms. Latimer obtained her law degree from the University of Victoria Faculty of Law, where she acts occasionally as an adjunct professor.
 She frequently presents at conferences and publishes on issues pertaining to her practice.

 Eileen Patel joins the team as Associate Commission Counsel.
 She was a partner at a boutique Vancouver civil litigation firm before joining the Commission, and practises civil litigation, with a focus on commercial and administrative law.
 She has appeared at trial and on appeal in all levels of court in British Columbia as well as at the Supreme Court of Canada.
 She has contributed to a number of CLE publications and seminars on topics such as administrative law, practice, and securities litigation.